Brown & Michaels

 If you convert the provisional to a non-provisional, it would appear that the usual rules against adding "new matter" to an existing application would apply, which would preclude adding anything which wasn't in the provisional.
 The "new matter" rules don't apply if the provisional is simply followed by a utility application, although of course the priority date of the provisional application doesn't apply to anything which wasn't in the provisional.
 There is also additional paperwork to be filed - a petition to convert (with the surcharge for not paying the nonprovisional fee in the first place), a preliminary amendment to add claims, and all the additional transmittal forms, etc. - which are not needed when a new application claiming priority is filed.
 Finally, your patent term will be counted from the filing date of the provisional (now converted to non-provisional) application, rather than from the date of the later-filed utility application - in other words, you lose up to a year of patent term.

 In short, there doesn't seem to be any advantage to conversion, and significant disadvantages in doing so.
 The regulations permitting the conversion specifically point this out and state that you probably should file a new application claiming benefit of the provisional instead.
-While that path is open, it does not seem that it is likely to be used as a practical matter.
+While the conversion path is open, theoretically, it does not seem that it is likely to be used as a practical matter.

 A Disclosure Document was a paper filed under a former program of the USPTO which allowed an inventor to file a description of his invention with a small fee ($10).
 A Provisional Application is a "real" patent application, which gets you a filing date and allows you to claim "patent pending" status.
 And, the most important difference: as of November 2006, the Disclosure Document program no longer exists, while Provisional Applications still do.